-Students may begin working toward any one of the Biblical Studies bachelor's degree programs at any time after being enrolled at Florida College but will not be officially enrolled in the biblical studies degree program until the General Education requirements have been completed and a formal application to the program has been submitted and accepted.
+Students may begin working toward any one of the Biblical Studies bachelor's degree programs at any time after being enrolled at Florida College.
 Students wishing to pursue any of the department's bachelor's degrees are encouraged to speak with the chair of the Biblical Studies Department.